helblazer811/diffusion-visualizations/README.md

 # Visualizations

+### Flow Based Models

+Flow Matching aims to learn a "flow" that transforms a simple source distribution (e.g. Gaussian) to an arbitrarily complex target distribution.

+This video shows the evolution of the marginal probability path as a source distribution is transformed to a target distribution.

 ### Langevin Monte Carlo

 Langevin Monte Carlo allows you to sample from a probability distribution using its log gradient ∇ log p(x).
 This is very useful when a distribution is difficult to sample from directly, but you have information about it's gradient (as is true in many deep learning based techniques).